-- The main entrance is staffed by the Custodian. - A hearing loop is installed at the entrance. - The admissions desk is low and therefore accessible to wheelchair users. - We are a Gallery run by volunteers.
-There is normally only one volunteer, known as the Custodian, on duty when the Gallery is open. - On request the Custodian can provide - o a large print copy Labels and Text on the Gallery walls - o a USB stick (USB c, tablet/phone/PC) containing the file of the Labels and exhibition information you can use on your reader. - A print copy of Visual Descriptions of a selection of the Exhibits - A USB (USB c, tablet/phone/PC) stick containing the file of Visual Descriptions
+- The main entrance is staffed by the Custodian. - A hearing loop is installed at the entrance.

+- The admissions desk is low and therefore accessible to wheelchair users.

+- We are a Gallery run by volunteers.
+There is normally only one volunteer, known as the Custodian, on duty when the Gallery is open.

+- On request the Custodian can provide

+- a large print copy Labels and Text on the Gallery walls

 - o the RADAR key for the nearby toilets,

 - o a water bowl for assistance dogs

-- o A set of colouring sheets with drawings of two paintings
+- A set of colouring sheets with drawings of two paintings

+- o sensory calming aids

 - o a children's activity leaflet if available

 - o coloured overlays

 - o magnifying glass

 - o assistance with lift and doors

 - o information about the Exhibition

 - o Information about Cookham

-If you would like additional support than the Custodian can provide, please contact us before your visit on 01628 531 092 and leave a message for Dennis or <a href="mailto:em
+If you would like additional support than the Custodian can provide, please contact us before your visit on 01628 531 092 and leave a message for Dennis or <a href="mailto:em dennis@stanleyspencer.org.uk.
+One of our volunteers will contact you to see if we can make arrangements for an escorted visit.